New York’s LLC Publication Requirement Overview

 - Preparation and publication of appropriate newspaper notices pursuant to NY CLS LLC § 206

-- Registered agent service for one (1) year (This is especially important in cases where your registered agent’s address is a home address.
-This service keeps the address private.
+- Registered agent service for one (1) year (This is especially important in cases where your New York Department of State address information includes a home address.
+This service keeps your home address private.
 We forward your mail.)

 - A copy of your Certificate of Publication and state-issued receipt